 The increase in households’ housing affordability ratio is greatest for the least well-off

 The increase in affordability ratio varies across the different equivalised disposable income quintiles.
 While the increase in affordability ratio is highest for the least well-off households, the higher the equivalised disposable income, the smaller the increase is.
-For example, for owner-occupiers with a mortgage or loan, their affordability ratio has increased by 24% in the least well-off household quintile and by around 6% in the 2nd, 3rd and 4th quintiles, while it has fallen by 16% in the 5th quintile, representing the most well-off households.
+For example, for owner-occupiers with a mortgage or loan, their affordability ratio has increased by 10% in the two least well-off household quintiles and stayed stable or decreased in other quintiles, representing the most well-off households.

-The Ministry of Housing commissioned two socio-economic studies from the Housing Observatory in order to obtain reliable data on the affordability of housing for resident households and to better inform the debate on the affordability of housing in Luxembourg*.
-The indicator presented here is from the first study on changes of the household housing affordability ratio since 2010 by tenure status and equivalised disposable income through an analysis of affordability ratios (cf. Affordability ratio (%) of resident households by tenure status (2010 – 2018)).
+The Ministry of Housing commissioned two socio-economic studies from the Housing Observatory in order to obtain reliable data on the affordability of housing for resident households and to better inform the debate on the affordability of housing in Luxembourg.
+The indicator presented here is from the study on changes of the household housing affordability ratio since 2016 by tenure status and equivalised disposable income through an analysis of affordability ratios (cf. affordability ratio (%) of resident households by tenure status (2016 – 2019) ).
 The aim in particular is to identify differences across affordability ratio levels and trends based on whether households are more or less well-off.
 For this analysis, equivalised disposable income quintiles were calculated, from the first quintile, which represents the 20% least well-off households, to the fifth quintile, which is formed of the 20% most well-off households.
 Two main observations emerge from this indicator.

 This indicator has demonstrated that the increase in affordability ratios has not impacted Luxembourg’s population equally and that the least well-off households seem to be most affected by this increase.
-Owner-occupied households with mortgages or loans face significant affordability ratios, regularly rising above 30%, except for those among the 20% most well-off households.
-Regarding private market tenants, those belonging to the 20% least well-off households demonstrate very high affordability ratios (over 50%), with a continuous increase since 2010.
+Owner-occupied households with mortgages or loans face significant affordability ratios, regularly rising above 30%, except for those among the 40% most well-off households.
+Regarding private market tenants, those belonging to the 20% least well-off households demonstrate very high affordability ratios (around 50%), with a continuous increase since 2016.